Reconciliation Place: Design

 The design of Reconciliation Place emanated from the Australian Government's open national design competition in 2001.
 The winning entry was designed by Australian architect Simon Kringas.
 Sharon Payne was an Indigenous Cultural Representative.
 The competition jury included Ngunnawal Elder Matilda House and RAIA Gold Medal architect Richard Leplastrier.
 The design was chosen for its "direct and timeless qualities".
 It is described as "one of the world’s most significant public memorials to indigenous history".

 The design is dominated by a convex mound – termed the 'midden' – centred on the land and water axes conceived by Walter Burley Griffin and Marion Mahony Griffin's design for Canberra.
 The subtle rise in elevation provides expansive views.
 It is an "outward looking ... contemplative space" – "a nexus from which both axes can be simultaneously – and almost ethereally – experienced".
 Linking the High Court of Australia and National Gallery to the National Library of Australia is a public promenade adorned with acutely sculpted installations called "Slivers", each displaying images and text on themes of reconciliation and intended to accrue and evolve over time.
 Each Sliver is a fragment of the macro composition, with a consistent angular morphology, materials and a constant datum, combining to form a broad fractured landscape.

 Internationally, the design of “Reconciliation Place presents a unique solution … demonstrating a long-term planning strategy for commemoration that admits the complexity, contradiction and continuity of memory. lts masterplan consists of a large number of fragmentary art work "slivers" by various designers … The artworks range from patches of landscape to primeval carved megaliths to sleek, angular assemblages of photo etched steel and glass.
 Visitors can take various paths among the art works, which allows for different readings.
-The masterplan intends that new works will continue to be added as the process of reconciliation unfolds. lndeed, the precinct's fragmentary form helps communicate the idea of an incomplete and unresolved narrative … lts form and its meanings provide an alternative to the physical, conceptual and thematic traditions and rigidities of stale commemoration”.
+The masterplan intends that new works will continue to be added as the process of reconciliation unfolds.
+Indeed, the precinct's fragmentary form helps communicate the idea of an incomplete and unresolved narrative … lts form and its meanings provide an alternative to the physical, conceptual and thematic traditions and rigidities of stale commemoration”.

 “Both the layout and themes of this precinct contest the State's hegemony in defining the past”.